 Staff advocates are identified to all colleagues and clients and charged with resource collection and dissemination, advocacy, support and intervention.
 Those who serve in this role are especially important for LGBTQ clients receiving services who can face barriers and challenges due to their sexual orientation and/or gender identity and expression.

-To meet Benchmark 6, agencies must demonstrate the existence of a staff advocate for LGBTQ clients and a description of how this person has fulfilled this role, their capacity for this work on top of any other responsibilities and their requisite knowledge to do so.
+Agencies must demonstrate the existence of a staff advocate for LGBTQ clients and a description of how this person has fulfilled this role, their capacity for this work on top of any other responsibilities and their requisite knowledge to do so.

 All Children – All Families has identified the following guidance for agencies working toward the staff advocate benchmark:

 - There is no "one size fits all" approach for establishing a staff advocate at an agency.

 - If your agency does not currently have anyone serving in this role, think about what is most needed at your agency before creating a role description.
 Tailor the position to the needs of your agency by thinking about how your agency's clients would benefit most from this role and the most effective way the role can be implemented at your agency.

 - The role of staff advocate varies depending on the size and scope of an agency.